 Inform your landlord that they are acting unlawfully

 If your landlord is harassing you, has unlawfully evicted you or is attempting to do so, you should inform them in writing that this action is unlawful.
 Many landlords are not aware of the law and may not realise they are acting unlawfully.

 - stop trying to evict you unlawfully

 - return your belongings

-Local Councils are responsible for making sure unlawful evictions don’t happen and can help you return home.
+Local councils are responsible for making sure unlawful evictions don’t happen and can help you return home.
 In extreme cases they can prosecute landlords who carry out unlawful evictions.
-Report your landlord to us if they trying to force you out of the property without taking the proper steps.
-The Council can take your landlord to court if you have been unlawfully evicted.
+Report your landlord to us if they are trying to force you out of the property without taking the proper steps.
+The council can take your landlord to court if you have been unlawfully evicted.